Geosciences, Pollution Prevention and Treatment

 Professional integration

-The graduating classes of the GPTP degree have been monitored since its creation in 2004.
+The graduates of the GPTP degree program have been monitored since its creation in 2004.
 Our surveys show a very good level of professional integration in design offices and local authorities specializing in a wide range of fields:

 • waste and wastewater prevention and treatment